carlfriess/DoritOS/report/Report.md

 ```
 <center>*Struct storing a RAM region and it's capability*</center>

-The `prev` and `next` fields are just used for traversal.
-We considered using the `collections/list` library but decided against it as we need very specialised operations on the list based on the data stored in each node.
+The `prev` and `next` fields are used for traversal.
+We considered using the `collections/list` library but decided against it as we need specialised operations on the list based on the data stored in each node.
 Ultimately it seemed simpler to manually implement the linked list.
-In hindsight it might have been wise to instead somehow modify the library to better suit our needs, since as it turns out we used linked lists for many similar purposes later on.
+In hindsight it might have been wise to instead somehow modify the library to better suit our needs, since it turns out that we used linked lists for many similar purposes later on.

 ### Adding RAM regions to the memory manager

 Although in practice not used, the memory manager allows for an arbitrary amount of memory regions to be added to its purview by calling `mm_add(struct mm *mm, struct capref cap, genpaddr_t base, size_t size)`.
 For each of these regions it receives a RAM capability spanning the entire region.

-When adding a region, the memory manager creates a new node, marks it as free and stores the RAM capability and the information relating to the region.
+To add a region, the memory manager creates a new node, marks it as free and stores the RAM capability together with the other relevant information.
 The node is then added to the linked list in no particular order.
 As we will see, it is only necessary for nodes of the same region to be correctly ordered and grouped together.

 ### Allocating memory

 When servicing a request for a RAM capability of a given size, the list is traversed and a node in the list is chosen by first fit.
 The requested size and alignment are checked to be a multiple of the page size (`BASE_PAGE_SIZE`) and rounded up accordingly.
 Other sizes and alignments are not useful, since they cannot be mapped anyway.

 Once a node is found it is checked for alignment and the necessary padding is calculated to meet the alignment criteria.
-If the size of the region is still sufficient, it is then split into two nodes.
-Furthermore, is also split at the back if the remaining memory region is still larger than the requested size.
+If the size of the region is still sufficient, it is then split into two nodes at the front of the region.
+The resulting node is split again at the back if the remaining memory region is still larger than the requested size.
 Like this an allocation can cause a node to become up to three nodes.

 This splitting will cause some overhead when traversing the linked list.
 However, it is only rarely necessary to split at the beginning of a RAM region to meet alignment criteria.
 Additionally, we are eagerly coalescing nodes when releasing memory, which should help keep the overhead low.

 Once the final node has been created the initial RAM capability is retyped and returned to the client.
-The new capability is not stored, since the client must return it when releasing the memory, making this unnecessary.
+The new capability is not stored, since the client must return it when releasing the memory.

 ### Releasing memory

 Clients of the memory allocator can return memory capabilities using the `mm_free(struct mm *mm, struct capref cap, genpaddr_t base, gensize_t size)` function.
-The allocator is then use the `base` argument to find the corresponding node in the linked list.
-Once found the returned capability is simply deleted, allowing the initial RAM capability to be retyped again for the same region.
+The manager then uses the `base` argument to find the corresponding node in the linked list.
+Once found, the returned capability is simply deleted, allowing the initial RAM capability to be retyped again for the same region.

-Then the next and previous nodes in the list are checked for the possibility of coalescing.
+Next, the next and previous nodes in the list are checked for the possibility of coalescing.
 We found that unifying coalescing algorithm of both the preceding and subsequent nodes simplified some otherwise complicated case distinctions, leading to this function for coalescing:

 ```c
 void coalesce_next(struct mm *mm, struct mmnode *node) {